nsasli/nsasli/README.md

-- 👋 Hi, I’m Nita
+👋 Hi, I'm Nita.
-- 👀 I’m interested in Tech especially devops
+👀 I'm interested in tech, especially DevOps.
-- 🌱 I’m currently learning DevOps Toolschains
+🌱 I'm currently learning about DevOps toolchains.

 <!---
 nsasli/nsasli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.